 The CTK-2550 is a 61-key, portable keyboard that has app integration and even a Dance Music Mode.
 This keyboard has the Chordata Play app, along with 48-note polyphony so you won’t be dropping notes, even if you are playing fast pieces.

-The CTK-550 offers up 400 awesome sounding tones, as well as 100 rhythms that are loads of fun to play along with, and really give you a lot of depth for whatever songs you are playing.
-You will have loads of fun exploring your musical creativity when you are using this affordable keyboard from Casio.
+The CTK-550 offers up 400 high quality sounding tones, as well as 100 rhythms that are loads of fun to play along with, and really give you a lot of depth for whatever songs you are playing.
+You will have loads of fun exploring your musical creativity when you are using this affordable digital piano from Casio.

 If you don’t like to be stuck in one place all the time while you are playing, you are going to love the CTK-2550, because not only does it use an AC adapter (included with your purchase), it also runs on battery power.
 You can take it anywhere, and always be able to play for several hours at a time without having to change the batteries.